pengzhenghao/PengZhenghao.github.io/_pages/more.md

 ##### Shanghai Jiao Tong University

 * September 2015 - July 2019
-* Supervised by <a href="http://www.cs.sjtu.edu.cn/~jiangli/">Professor Li Jiang</a> at Advanced Computer Architecture Laboratory.
 * Bachelor of Engineering and member of Zhiyuan Honors Program.

 ##### The Affiliated High School of South China Normal University